staticfloat/speed.julialang.org/README.md

 The `www/` directory contains the web code.
 `www/codespeed` is a git checkout of the codespeed install, and contains all the files needed to run the codespeed frontend on nginx.
 There's nothing special in here, except a copy of the `sample_project` folder called `julia_codespeed`.
 Inside this folder is where the database holding all codespeed results is stored.
 `www/posthook.py` is a python uwsgi application that is invoked by nginx to kick off compilation and testing of a new julia commit.
+It does this by writing a file into a directory to notify a listening process (using inotifywait on linux, or fswait on osx) that a new build is ready to go.
 Note that this code can be placed on multiple computers, and if they are properly configured with regards to the location of the codespeed server, they can all report independently.

 The `recipes/` directory contains the recipes detailing how to build different julia executables.
 Note that each recipe must start with the `build_` prefix, and the suffix must be a valid directory name.
 So far, two examples exist: `build_vanilla.sh` and `build_libblas.sh`.
 Both are targeted toward Ubuntu, building an OpenBLAS-backed Julia and a system-provided BLAS-backed Julia respectively.